Thoughtscript/graphql_review/README.md

 $ node main.js
 ```

-Or, better yet, execute the examples within the IDE.
+Or, better yet, execute the examples within the IDE of your choice.
+Cheers!

+## Licensing and Use

+There is no license attached.